Teaching Mama

 Here’s how to set up the game:

-1. Print off THIS PRINTABLE and cut the sheets in half.
+- Print the snowball counting printable (download is at the bottom of this post) and cut the sheets in half.
 Mix them up and set them in a stack.

-3. On a clear container, draw a face of a snowman.
-(We used a large Mason jar and printed out a picture of a snowman’s head.)
+- On a clear container, draw a face of a snowman.
+(We used a large mason jar and printed out a picture of a snowman’s head.)

 Here’s how to play the game:

-4. If you have a child who is in advanced in math, have them count how many cotton balls filled the container!
+- If you have a child who is ready to count more, have them count how many cotton balls filled the container!

 Snowman Craft